 A schedule is another thing that can come in handy.
 It should tell you when they expect you to arrive (for getting ready shots, pre-wedding group pictures…) and it should have a basic outline of what they plan on doing.
 Some couples forgo the first dance, flower toss, and garter, while others stick to the traditions.
 This will ensure that you are fully aware of the approximate time of everything and what they expect from you.

 This will also give you time to layout where you want to shoot from.
 I have Leslie as my shooting partner.
 We decide who shoots from where and who is responsible for the important shots.
 I am usually in back capturing the entrance of the bride, while she’s upfront grabbing the reaction of the groom’s first look.
 It’s always wonderful to have another photographer there to back you up if something changes or fails.

 Get all the details that the bride and groom have put into their special day.
 This not only includes the rings, but also shoes, jewelry, decorations, and any other details that made this wedding unique.

 6. Be Patient and Watch for the Perfect Moments.

 Every ceremony is different.
 Some are short and sweet, and some involve a full church service.
 You don’t need to be shooting the whole time.
 Watch the couple for looks, gestures, and hand holding.
 These are the shots you want to be sure to get.
-These are the ones the couple will come back to afterwards and remember.
+These are the ones the couple will come back to afterward and remember.
 Everyone has the same shots of the altar, group, and the kiss.
-Its the ones that they are not expecting that count.
+It’s the ones that they are not expecting that count.